-While the finance network literature has largely ignored inequality, the income inequality literature has considered the relation of inequality to financial crises - with mixed results.
-In a qualitative survey of 84 crises across 21 countries over the past century, Morelli and Atkinson (2015) examine both the levels of and changes in income inequality preceding a crisis episode.
+While the finance network literature has largely ignored inequality, the income inequality literature has considered inequality's relation to financial crises-with mixed results.
+In a qualitative survey of 84 crises across 21 countries over the past century, Morelli & Atkinson (2015) examine both the levels of and changes in income inequality preceding a crisis episode.
 They conclude that either's impact is ambiguous.
-Rajan (2011) argues increasing income inequality in the United States was but one cause of the crisis because it prompted policies that ultimately relaxed credit to unsustainable levels.
-Testing the Rajan hypothesis, Bordo and Meissner (2012) regress changes in real credit growth on lagged changes in top income shares.
-They find no effect amongst a panel of 14 countries between 1870 and 2010 and thus conclude that no link between inequality and crisis exists.
-A dynamic, stochastic, general equilibrium model by Kumhof and Ranciere (2010) is structured, like this article's model, around assets linking households.
-In their case the top 5 per cent own assets derived from the borrowing of the bottom 95 per cent.
-The authors calibrate the model to show that increasing income inequality, rising household debt of the bottom 95 per cent, and increasing financial assets of the top 5 per cent cause higher leverage and thus a higher probability of crisis.
+Rajan (2011) argues increasing US income inequality was but one cause of the crisis because it prompted policies that ultimately relaxed credit to unsustainable levels.
+Testing the Rajan hypothesis, Bordo & Meissner (2012) regress changes in real credit growth on lagged changes in top income shares.
+They find no effect amongst a panel of 14 countries between 1870 and 2010 and thus conclude no link between inequality and crisis exists.6 A dynamic stochastic general equilibrium model by Kumhof & Ranciere (2010) is structured, like this paper's model, around assets linking households.
+In their case the top 5% own assets derived from the borrowing of the bottom 95%.
+The authors calibrate the model to show that increasing income inequality, rising household debt of the bottom 95%, and increasing financial assets of the top 5% cause higher leverage and thus a higher probability of crisis.

 In the inequality literature cited above, the most common mechanism linking rising inequality to instability is rising household debt.
-Mason and Jayadev (2014) show, however, that a set of so-called "Fisher dynamics" (i.e., interest rate change, inflation, and income growth) account for most, if not all, of the increase in United States household leverage - the same structural lever modeled by Kumhof and Ranciere (2010) - since 1980.
-In other words, increasing household debt-income ratios do not necessarily imply newly issued debt, and new debt is the critical lever of the inequality-household debt-instability story.
+Mason & Jayadev (2014) show, however, that a set of so-called "Fisher dynamics" (i.e. interest rate change, inflation, and income growth) account for most, if not all, of the increase in US household leverage since 1980-the same structural lever modeled by Kumhof & Ranciere (2010).
+In other words, increasing household debt-income ratios do not